silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 As in previous chapters the C code is colored simply to make it easier to read.
 {: .note}

-If you want to, you can use `nano` to create the file `mult.c` with this text then compile and run it like so:
+If you want to, you can use `nano` to create the file `mult.c` with that text then compile and run it like so:

     # gcc -o mult mult.c